 Sidne Phillips (Member at Large)

-Sidne Phillips is a senior at USC, pursuing a BA (acting emphasis) in theatre.
+Sidne Phillips graduated early from the USC School of Dramatic Arts last December, but is still an active member of MTR!
 An Arizona native, she fell in love with musical theatre at the age of six, where she performed in a local production of Grease.
 Since coming to USC she has been heavily involved with the School of Dramatic Arts and MTR, including playing Sandy in Grease her freshman year (SDA) and Jo in Little Women her sophomore year (MTR).
-The first half of her junior year she spent at the British American Drama Academy where she trained classically with faculty and guests, including Fiona Shaw.
-This past summer she was a development intern at ABC Studios through the Emmys Foundation, and you may have seen her onscreen as a trophy presenter for the 69th Primetime Emmy Awards.
+Her junior year she studied abroad at the British American Drama Academy where she trained classically with faculty and guests, including Fiona Shaw.
+Last summer she was a development intern at ABC Studios through the Emmys Foundation, and you may have seen her onscreen as a trophy presenter for the 69th Primetime Emmy Awards.
 Other college credits include: Love and Information (SDA), Young at Heart (MTR), The Country Wife (BADA; Alithea), and Evita (SDA; Mistress).
 MTR has expanded her love and passion for every aspect of musical theatre, and she loves being a part of the family!

 Sophie Thomason (Member at Large)